kanyakornvee/LSHTM_MIMIC/SQL_query/README.md

-# MIMIC-III Data Processing for Stroke Analysis
+# MIMIC-III Data Processing for ICU Length of Stay in Stroke Patient Analysis

 This repository provides the SQL queries for preprocessing the MIMIC-III database to extract relevant data for stroke analysis.